Learn About Cerebral Arteriovenous Malformation

 Embolization (endovascular treatment):

-• A catheter is guided through a small cut in your groin.
-It enters an artery and then into the small blood vessels in your brain where the aneurysm is located.
+• A catheter is guided through a small cut in your groin or arm.
+It enters an artery and then goes into the small blood vessels in your brain where the AVM is located.

 • A glue-like substance is injected into the abnormal vessels.
 This stops the blood flow in the AVM and reduces the risk of bleeding.
 This may be the first choice for some kinds of AVMs, or if surgery can't be done.